 We have various agreements under which we may be obligated to indemnify the other party with respect to certain matters.
 Generally, these indemnification clauses are included in contracts arising in the normal course of business under which we customarily agree to hold the other party harmless against losses arising from a breach of representations, warranties, covenants or agreements, related to matters such as title to assets sold and certain tax matters.
 Payment by us under such indemnification clauses are generally conditioned upon the other party making a claim.
 Such claims are typically subject to challenge by us and to dispute resolution procedures specified in the particular contract.
 Further, our obligations under these agreements may be limited in terms of time and/or amount and, in some instances, we may have recourse against third parties for certain payments made by us.
 It is not possible to predict the maximum potential amount of future payments under these indemnification agreements due to the conditional nature of our obligations and the unique facts of each particular agreement.
 Historically, we have not made any payments under these agreements that have been material individually or in the aggregate.
-As of December 31, 2017, we were not aware of any obligations arising under indemnification agreements that would require material payments.
+As of December 31, 2018, we were not aware of any obligations arising under indemnification agreements that would require material payments.

-Interest Rate Risk Management

-We do not purchase or hold any derivative instruments for trading or speculative purposes.
+Interest Rate Risk Management - We do not purchase or hold any derivative instruments for trading or speculative purposes.
 We utilize interest rate swaps to manage interest rate risk exposure associated with our floating-rate debt under the credit facility.
 Under these interest rate swap contracts, we receive cash flows from counterparties at variable rates based on the London Interbank Offered Rate ("LIBOR") and pay the counterparties a fixed rate.
 To mitigate counterparty credit risk, we only enter into contracts with selected major financial institutions with investment grade ratings and continually assess their creditworthiness.
 There are no credit risk-related contingent features in our interest rate swaps nor do the swaps contain provisions under which we would be required to post collateral.

-During the second quarter of 2017, we entered into a 5-year interest rate swap with a notional value of \$20 million, while during the fourth quarter of 2017, one interest rate swap expired with a notional value of \$10 million.
-As of December 31, 2017, the notional value of all of our interest rate swaps is \$70 million, with maturity dates ranging from November 2018 to May 2022.
-For further details on our interest rate swaps, refer to Note 5, Financial Instruments, to the accompanying consolidated financial statements.
+As of December 31, 2018, the notional value of all of our interest rate swaps was \$70.0 million, with maturity dates ranging from October 2020 to June 2023.
+For further details on our interest rate swaps, refer to Note 6, Financial Instruments, to the accompanying consolidated financial statements.

 In connection with payroll services provided to clients, we collect funds from our clients' accounts in advance of paying these client obligations.
 These funds held for clients are segregated and invested in accordance with our investment policy, which requires that all investments carry an investment grade rating at the time of initial investment.
 The interest income on these investments mitigates the interest rate risk for the borrowing costs of our credit facility, as the rates on both the investments and the outstanding borrowings against the credit facility are based on market conditions.
+Refer to Note 6, Financial Instruments, and Note 9, Debt and Financing Arrangements, to the accompanying consolidated financial statements for further discussion regarding investments and our debt and financing arrangements.